+More of us are using hard drives to store and back up our data than ever before.
 The lifespans of hard drives can vary between devices, but they will all fail at some point.
 Some fail suddenly without any warning, while others can be slowly deteriorating for some time, without the user being aware.

 What is a failed hard drive?

-There are two types of hdd failure:
+There are two types of hdd failure :

 Physical hard drive failure means that the hard drive or one of its components has been physically damaged or has stopped working completely.

-Logical hard drive failures mean there is no mechanical issue, but the hard drive isn’t functioning normally.
+Logical hard drive failure mean there is no mechanical issue, but the hard drive isn’t functioning normally.
 With this type of failure, there is damage to the file structure or software of the hard drive.

 Why do hard drives fail?

+Hard drives depend on moving parts to operate and, at some stage, these moving parts will fail.
+This can be caused by use or physical damage.
 At some point, all hard drives fail.
 As a rule, they tend to last between 4-8 years with moderate use, but there are several factors that influence how long they last, including how often they are used and how well they are taken care of.
+Failure of a hard drive can be caused by:

-• Physical damage
+- Physical damage

-• A power surge
+- A power surge

-• Its age
+- Its age

 How to tell if a hard drive is failing